Minnesota Long Term Care Insurance Partnership Cost and Companies

 Long term care planning is an important part of financial planning due to the high cost of long term care services.
 One of the most comprehensive studies on the cost of long term care services is conducted by the Fortune 500 company, Genworth Financial.
 The 2018 Cost of Care study conducted by Genworth Financial surveyed national long term care costs by more than 15,000 long term care providers across 440 regions.

-Minnesota long term care costs are important for Minnesotans to consider.
+Regional long term care costs are important for Minnesotans to consider.
 This is because the local and regional cost of long term care services are key elements when deciding how much long term care coverage to include in your financial plan.
 There is also an extensive cost of care study done by John Hancock Life Insurance Company.
 This data source, of Minnesota long term care costs, also includes a Cost of Care Calculator and an estimator for projecting future long term care costs adjusted for inflation.

 Minnesota Long Term Care Costs – 2018 (annual)